 This level applies to those children identified as requiring targeted support.
 It is likely that for these children their needs and care are compromised.
 Only a small fraction of children will fall within this band.
-These children will be those who are vulnerable or experiencing the greatest level of adversity.

-Children with additional needs: These children are potentially at risk of developing acute/complex needs if they do not receive early targeted intervention.
+These children will be those who are vulnerable to harm or experiencing adversity.
+Children with additional needs: These children are potentially at risk of developing acute/ complex needs if they do not receive early targeted intervention.